 - You will need extra fuel for boiling water if stored supply runs out.

-- Include a medicine dropper or 1⁄8 tsp. and 1⁄4 tsp. measuring spoons for measuring bleach.
+- Include a medicine dropper or 1⁄8 teaspoon and 1⁄4 teaspoon measuring spoons for measuring bleach.

 If the main water line was turned off before the emergency, the water in pipes will be safe to use.
 Water in the hot water heater and toilet tank (not the bowl) also should be safe.
 When purifying water, use 16 drops from a medicine dropper or 1⁄4 teaspoon of chlorine bleach for each gallon of water.
 If the water is not clear even after filtering, double the amount of purifying agent.
 If a slight bleach odor does not remain after 30 minutes, do not use the water.